thefrontside/frontside.com/src/blog/2023-04-27-deno-is-the-easiest-way-to-author-npm-packages.md

 #### 2.1: Publish to deno.land

 The [deno.land][] build/publish is almost a gimme since it uses git tags natively.
-All we have to do is create and register the web hook for our module and we’re done!
+All we have to do is create and register the webhook for our module and we’re done!
 Moving forward, every time [deno.land][] sees a release tag, it will snapshot our source at that tag and make that version available to users – in perpetuity.